WN_button

 cutthroat trout t02 Unintended Catch: Bycatch of Yukon River Salmon in the Pollock Fishery, Fishermen’s News, March 2006

-[Home] [Rapids Video Project] [Yukon River Panel] [Fish Friendly] [Video Equipment] [Reports] [Data] [Project History] [Current Issues] [Ichthyophonus Disease] [Chinook Size Decrease] [Ocean Bycatch] [Subsidized Hatcheries] [Student Data Project] [Chum Tag Project] [Fish Links] [Fishwheels] [Subsistence Activities] [Commercial Fishing]
+[Home] [Rapids Video Project] [Yukon River Panel] [Fish Friendly] [Video Equipment] [Reports] [Data] [Project History] [Current Issues] [Ichthyophonus Disease] [Chinook Size Decrease] [Customary Trade] [Ocean Bycatch] [Subsidized Hatcheries] [Student Data Project] [Chum Tag Project] [Fish Links] [Fishwheels] [Subsistence Activities] [Commercial Fishing]